Braess' Paradoxes in Coupled Power and Transportation Systems: Necessary and Sufficient Conditions

 \subsection{Uncongested Power Network Case}

-In this section, we characterize \mh{BP} for systems with \textit{uncongested} power network at GUE.
-It can be shown for such systems the \mh{LMPs} are identical (see Lemma \ref{lemma:relation_LMP_congestion} \mh{in Appendix \ref{sec:supp_materials}}).
-The following theorem provides complete characterizations of \mh{BP}. \begin{theorem}[\mh{Necessary and Sufficient Conditions of BP, Uncongested Power Network Case}] For a system with uncongested power network at GUE, the following statements hold\mh{:} \begin{enumerate} \item[(a)] PBP never occurs; \item[(b)] Type T-P BP \mh{never occurs}.
-Moreover, type T-T BP occurs when perturbing link $\ell_\mathrm{T}$ if and only if classical BP occurs when perturbing $\ell_\mathrm{T}$, in the transportation network consisting of the $\mh{R}$ active routes with \mh{a unit flow}. \end{enumerate} \end{theorem} PBP \mh{never occurs} since every line is uncongested \mh{and then perturbing the capacity of any line does not change the optimal solution of \eqref{eq:base_optimization}, which coincides with the GUE.} \mh{Theorem \ref{thm:uncongested}-(b) implies}, when $\mh{R = 1}$, the unique route carries all \mh{traffic flow} regardless of which \mh{link} $\ell_\mathrm{T}$ is perturbed, precluding TBP.
-When $R\geq 2$, type T-P BP never occurs since even though link capacity change induces load relocation, the power system can recover the original generation profile, as it is uncongested.
+We first characterize \mh{BPs} for systems with \textit{uncongested} power network at GUE.
+For such systems, \mh{LMPs} are identical.
+The following theorem provides characterizations of \mh{BPs}. \begin{theorem}[\mh{Necessary and Sufficient Conditions of BP, Uncongested Power Network Case}] For a system with uncongested power network at GUE, PBP and type T-P BP never occur.
+Moreover, type T-T BP occurs when perturbing link $\ell_\mathrm{T}$ if and only if classical BP occurs when perturbing $\ell_\mathrm{T}$, in the transportation network consisting of the $\mh{R}$ active routes with \mh{a unit flow}. \end{theorem} PBP \mh{never occurs} since every line is uncongested.
+When $\mh{R = 1}$, the unique route always carries all \mh{traffic flow}, precluding TBP.
+When $R\geq 2$, type T-P BP never occurs since even though charging load may relocate, the uncongested power system can recover the original generation profile.
 Since \mh{LMPs} are identical, travelers' decisions only depend on travel costs, and type T-T BP reduces to the classical BP.